OIDC

 import type {Adapter} from "@tsed/adapters";

-import type {OidcAccountsMethods} from "./OidcAccountsMethods";
+import type {OidcAccountsMethods} from "./OidcAccountsMethods.js";

 export interface OidcSettings extends Configuration {